ahmedaq/MPF-BML-GUI/README.md

 2. Download this "MPF-BML-GUI" repository.
 A folder named " MPF-BML-GUI-master" will be made on your computer.

-3. Open terminal and go to /MPF-BML-GUI-master/macos/ directory and type the following command ./run_MPF_BML.sh /Applications/MATLAB/MATLAB_Runtime/v93/ This will open the GUI of the MPF-BML-GUI software.
+3. Open terminal and go to /MPF-BML-GUI-master/macos/ directory and type the following command:
+    ```
+    ./run_MPF_BML.sh /Applications/MATLAB/MATLAB_Runtime/v93/
+    ```
+      This will open the GUI of the MPF-BML-GUI software.

 #### Method 2: Using the MATLAB Runtime installer